-- Flour the work surface well and roll out the dough to a height of about 3mm.
+- Roll out the dough to a height of about 3mm between two sheets of baking paper.
 Cut the desired shapes using a cookie cutter.
-Place on a baking sheet covered with baking paper, refrigerate 10 minutes (so that the cookies do not warp during cooking).
+Place on a baking sheet lined with baking paper, refrigerate for 10 minutes (so that the biscuits do not deform during baking).

 - Bake each plate for 8-10 minutes, the cookies should be golden.
 Then leave to cool on a rack.

 - Mix the egg white and lemon juice.
 Gradually add the icing sugar while mixing.
 Add a few drops of water if the mixture is too compact.

 - Little tip: when you draw a line in the bowl of icing, wait 15 seconds for the line to disappear: if it disappears too quickly, it is too liquid (add icing sugar), if it disappears too slowly it is too compact (add a little water).

 - Fill a piping bag with this icing, very finely cut the end and decorate the cooled cookies.